aerickt/lapwing-for-beginners/README.md

 cargo install mdbook mdbook-external-links
 ```

-Inside the in the root folder, build with:
+Inside in the root folder, build with:

 ```
 mdbook build